Despite years of Western-imposed sanctions that have caused problems in the medical field, Iran’s medical care is fairly

 The most common problem experienced by new arrivals is sunstroke and sunburn.
 Be careful about spending too much time outdoors.
 Always take precautionary measures such as wearing hats and sunblock.
-It’s also wise to keep well hydrated, especially during the summer.
+It’s also wise to keep well hydrated, especially during summer.

 Iran has a fairly well-developed pharmaceutical industry.
 Pharmacies can easily be found in all major towns and cities in Iran.
 Pharmacies in Iran stock most types of medication and are able to order medication that isn't readily available.

 Expats will need to pay for medication and then claim it back through their health insurance.
 Medication in Iran is generally affordable.
 If expats need to bring drugs and pharmaceuticals into the country, there are strict regulations to be followed.
-Therefore expats should ensure that they carry all the necessary paperwork when travelling with medication.
+Expats should therefore ensure that they carry all the necessary paperwork when travelling with medication.

 Emergency services in Iran

 Emergency services in Iran are improving but remain limited, especially when outside of the main cities.
 The emergency medical system in Iran has a variety of ambulance vehicles, including vans and helicopters, but the system is occasionally constrained.
 This means that, in the event of an emergency, it may be faster to get oneself to the hospital via private transport or a taxi instead of waiting for an ambulance.
 Nonetheless, expats can contact the numbers below in an emergency:

 Fire department: 125

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Iran.
 Please contact us if you'd like to contribute.

 Expat Health Insurance